-How Is CBT for Anxiety Different From Other Approaches?
+How Is CBT for Anxiety Different From Other Forms of Therapy?

 What Anxiety Disorders Can CBT Treat?

-CBT is considered an evidence based practice and has been found to be especially effective in treating several types of anxiety disorders.2,4 In fact, CBT is widely recognized as the “gold standard” in anxiety treatments, as no other therapy has as much research supporting its effectiveness.
+CBT is effective in treating several types of anxiety disorders.2,4 In fact, CBT is the most common choice for anxiety treatment as no other therapy has as much research supporting its effectiveness.

 CBT is effective in treating anxiety disorders like: